 Rowing the Indian Ocean is so different to the lifestyle that Robin leads.
 He is not an adventurer or explorer but he feels that an experience like this provides a unique opportunity to show others that life doesn’t have to stop with a diagnosis, whatever the diagnosis.

-Throughout this challenge, Robin is very keen to show exactly how Parkinson’s affects him, the good and the bad and he hopes that the information his body provides before, during and after the voyage will help researchers at Oxford Brooks to help others with Parkinson’s and similar disabilities.
+Throughout this challenge, Robin is keen to show how Parkinson’s affects him, the good and the bad and he hopes that the information his body provides before, during and after the voyage will help researchers at Oxford Brooks University to help others with Parkinson’s and similar disabilities.

 Through raising awareness Robin hopes to show a positive image for people living with Parkinson’s disease, and especially to those struggling to come to terms with a recent diagnosis.

-James ‘Plummers’ Plumley is 27 and from the island of Guernsey.
-During his youth James was involved in Scouting and attended the World Jamboree, opening his eyes to how large and varied the world is.
+James ‘Plummers’ Plumley is 28 and from the Island of Guernsey.
+During his youth, James was involved in scouting and attended the world Jamboree, opening his eyes to how large and varied the world is.
 At school he began rowing, a sport which has influenced his entire life.
-Over the years he has competed in six World Coastal Rowing Championships with his best friend.
-While at Plymouth University he set off on a series of expeditions with his uni mates, canoeing, cycling and hiking around Europe.
+Over the years, he has competed in six World Coastal Rowing Championships with his best friend.
+While at Plymouth University he set off on a series of expeditions with his Uni mates, canoeing, cycling and hiking around Europe.
 It was this summer freedom that left him unable to live within the constraints of the 9-5 world.

-Since then James has tried to say yes to every opportunity that has followed.
-A little idea in 2014 turned into a 2000 mile cycle across Europe to Serbia wearing a suit to raise awareness of the flooding in the Balkans.
+Since then, James has tried to say yes to every opportunity.
+A little idea in 2014 turned into a 2000-mile cycle across Europe to Serbia wearing a suit to raise awareness of the flooding in the Balkans.
 It was a great success and culminated in an unlikely talk at the Serbian Embassy in London.

 James currently runs an online virtual reality business while planning adventures and drinking large amounts of tea in cafes around Europe.

-Barry is 35 and lives in North Wales with his fiancé Emma and stepson Jack.
-Whilst filling his youth with adventure, including summiting Kilimanjaro at 16, in later years he found himself unwillingly going down the path most travelled – getting a 9-5, getting a mortgage, settling down.
+Barry is 36 and lives in North Wales with his fiancé Emma and stepson Jack.
+Whilst filling his youth with adventure, including summiting Kilimanjaro at 16, in later years he found himself unwillingly going down the path most travelled – getting a 9-5 job, a mortgage and settling down.

-Unhappy and discontent with the comforts of his first world life, and spurred on by his father’s near demise, Barry became hyper aware of the opportunities around him and soon found himself training for the world’s first human powered race across the Pacific Ocean as part of a crew of four that included Billy Taylor.
+Unhappy and discontent with the comforts of his first world life and spurred on by an illness in the family, Barry became aware of the opportunities around him and soon found himself training for the world’s first human powered race across the Pacific Ocean as part of a crew of four that included Billy Taylor.

-Upon returning from the Pacific Row, Barry became a motivational speaker and is completing his first book.
-In his downtime he has completed marathons and ultra-marathons, Antarctic training, and most recently completed an overland trip from the UK to Asia with Billy.
+On returning from the Pacific Row, Barry became a motivational speaker and is completing his first book.
+In his downtime, he has completed marathons and ultra-marathons, Antarctic training and more recently, completed an overland trip from the UK to Asia with Billy.